a16z/magi/README.md

 ## Running

-For convenience, we have provides simple docker setup to run Magi and op-geth together.
+For convenience, we provide a simple docker setup to run Magi and op-geth together.
 This guide assumes you have both `docker` and `git` installed on your machine.

 Start by cloning the Magi repository and entering the docker subdirectory
 ```sh